Vic Damone: Personal life

-Damone had six grandchildren from his daughters (Tate, Paige, Sloane, Rocco, Daniella, Grant).
+Damone had six grandchildren from his three daughters with Rawlins: Tate, Paige, Sloane, Rocco, Daniella, and Grant.

 Damone's first wife, Pier Angeli, was previously in a well-publicized relationship with James Dean, but was forced to leave him to marry Damone, a move that garnered great media attention.
 It was reported that Dean had watched the wedding from across the road on his motorcycle, even gunning the engine during the ceremony, although Dean later denied doing anything so "dumb".
-Six years after divorcing Angeli, Damone was arrested on October 15, 1964, on Angeli's charge that he had kidnapped their 9‐year‐old son Perry (named for Perry Como) and taken him from New York to Los Angeles.
+Six years after divorcing Angeli, Damone was arrested on October 15, 1964, on Angeli's charge that he had kidnapped their nine‐year‐old son Perry (named for Perry Como) and taken him from New York to Los Angeles.
 He was released three hours later after having pled not guilty to being a fugitive from a kidnapping charge.
 At the same time, a California judge awarded him custody of Perry.
 However, Angeli ultimately gained custody of Perry and left Hollywood for her native Italy, taking Perry with her.
-Perry however returned to California after Angeli's death.
-Perry died of lymphoma aged 59, on December 9, 2014.
+Perry, however, returned to California after Angeli's death.
+Perry died of lymphoma at the age of 59 on December 9, 2014.

-He married actress Diahann Carroll in 1987.
+Damone married actress Diahann Carroll in 1987.
 The union, which Carroll admitted was turbulent, had a legal separation in 1991, reconciliation, and divorce in 1996.

 Damone was raised Roman Catholic and served as an altar boy, claiming to have never found deep meaning in his original faith.
 In the late 1950s, he was introduced to the Baháʼí Faith by a drummer in his band.
 Damone said his rendition of "On the Street Where You Live" incorporates gestures meant to summon a sustaining vitality from ʻAbdu'l-Bahá.
 He officially joined the religion in the early 1960s.